Law (LLM, 3 Semesters) – Distance Learning

 Admission Criteria

-The minimum general requirement for admission to the post-graduate degree programme is a Bachelor Degree from a recognised university.
-More specifically for the LLM; prospective students should be holders of a Bachelor degree in Law or in another relevant field
+- Prospective students should be holders of a Bachelor degree in Law or in another relevant field

 Letter grades are calculated based on the weight of the final exam and the continuous assessment and the actual numerical marks obtained in these two assessment components.
 Based on the course grades the student’s semester grade point average (GPA) and cumulative point average (CPA) are calculated.